SDM-TIB/FunMap/README.md

 # For CSV files
 docker-compose up -d
-# If your sources are CSV files, the path of the files has to be: /data/nameOfTheFile.csv.
+# The path of the files in the mappings has to be: /data/nameOfTheFile.csv.
 cp csvFiles.csv data/
 cp mapping.ttl mappings/